▶️ LISTEN TO THIS ARTICLE

 The state of agent testing in early 2026 looks like the state of web application security in the mid-2000s.
 Everyone knows it matters.
 Standards are starting to coalesce.
 Tools exist but don't cover everything.
 And most teams are still shipping first and testing later, hoping nothing breaks publicly.

-The 40% of agentic AI projects that Gartner predicts will be canceled by 2027 won't fail because the models aren't good enough.
-They'll fail because teams didn't build the testing infrastructure to catch failures before they became incidents.
-MIT's NANDA report found that 95% of generative AI pilots fail to deliver measurable ROI.
-Vendor AI tools succeed at a 67% rate.
-Internal builds succeed at roughly 22%, one-third the vendor rate.
-The gap is largely a quality engineering problem, not a model capability problem.
+The 40% of agentic AI projects that Gartner predicts will be canceled by 2027 won't fail only because the models aren't good enough.
+Many will fail because teams didn't build the testing infrastructure to catch failures before they became incidents.
+MIT NANDA and related summaries describe a large gap between pilot enthusiasm and measurable ROI, especially for internal builds.
+The gap is largely a quality engineering problem, not only a model capability problem.

 The honest assessment: if you're building agents today, your testing stack should include tracing (Langfuse or LangSmith), evaluation (DeepEval or Ragas in CI/CD), red teaming (Promptfoo with OWASP presets), and human-in-the-loop gates on any action that touches real data or real users.
 If you're running multi-agent systems, add structured orchestration with a judge agent and invest in inter-agent communication tracing.

 This isn't cheap.
 It isn't fast.
-But the alternative is being the next company whose agent destroys a production database, sells a car for a dollar, or creates a new legal precedent on chatbot liability.
+But the alternative is becoming the next public case study in avoidable agent failure.
 Testing agents well is a competitive advantage right now, precisely because so few teams are doing it.

 Sources